 As Wikipedia tells us, tonne-kilometre (tkm) — the unit of measurement used to measure the quantity and traffic of transportation used in transportation statistics, planning, and their related fields.
 It consists of two parameters: tonne amount and distance in kilometers.
 So 2 tons of cargo transported for 2 kilometers is a 4 tonne-kilometres.

 One of the users filed a request for the calculator /2363/.
-When I was pondering about it I found the conversation on one of the forums that the transport operator put the fare per kilometer (excluding cargo), and for accounting purposes you have to calculate the cost of the tonne-kilometers.
+When I was pondering about it, I found the conversation on one of the forums that the transport operator put the fare per kilometer (excluding cargo).
+For accounting purposes, you have to calculate the cost of the tonne-kilometers.

 Write a comment if somebody thinking it should calculate the other way.

 - • Meters per second and kilometers per hour

 - • Conversion between metric units of length and old Russian system of measures units of length